EKHCD Election Information

 Think about serving our community by running for a seat on the EKHCD Board of Directors.

-The candidate filing period for the 2024 November Election closes on August 9 (or August 14 if the incumbent does not file).
-EKHCD anticipates having three seats on the ballot.
+The candidate filing period for the 2026 November Election closes on August 7 EKHCD anticipates having two seats on the ballot.

 Frequently Asked Questions